univention/ucsschool-id-connector/docs/development.rst

 Ok, isn't this more or less the same as above in `Dev overview`_?
 Yes, right you are.
 The additional element is the *Large in-queue*.
-This is a folder which interacts as the interface between the *DC Primary* and the *ID-Connector*.
+This is a folder which interacts as the interface between the *DC Primary* and the |iIDC|.
 JSON files are written to the folder, and then read out.

 You also may notice the *get extra data* arrow.
-This means that the ID-Connector might need extra data that is not contained in the JSON files.
+This means that the |IDC| might need extra data that is not contained in the JSON files.
 But before we come to this, we have a closer look at the *DC Primary*